compilation-error-eng/WRO-Pythons2/README.md

-For the battery we used a normal 12volt battery with 3600mah
+For the battery we used a standard 12volt battery with 3600mah

 For our steering mechanism we used a servo motor connected to a rod that controls the position of the robot.